mongodb-labs/conflict-free-si-specs/README.md

 chmod +x write-skew.sh
 ./write-skew.sh
 ```
-This should generate the serialization graph in the output/graphs/ directory and the causal order of operations in the output/visualizations/ directory.
+This should generate the serialization graph in the `output/graphs/directory` and the causal order of operations in the `output/visualizations/directory`.

 ---